Best Sony Camera Accessories

 Aside from being very-well designed products (typical of Peak Design), I love the ability to quickly remove their straps from the camera body using innovative ‘Anchors’.

-If you need a way to attach your Sony camera to your backpack or messenger bag strap, the Peak Design Capture Pro is a great product too.
+If you need a way to attach your Sony camera to your backpack or messenger bag strap, the Peak Design Capture Clip is a great product too.

 Rotating between hand straps, the half-case and the occasional camera shoulder strap makes camera use more interesting and fun for me.